 We look for a range of development appropriate to each child’s age.
 While the assessment does include “academic” material such as alphabet, number and color recognition, it also includes movement, drawing, playing with puzzles, and building with blocks.
 We also love to just talk with children about their families, their schools, and their favorite things!

 It is important to note that we do not rank children at this age level on their knowledge base, nor do we attempt to determine their IQ’s.
 Preschoolers quite naturally present a wide range of skills.
 Any two children of the same age can present a very different combination of knowledge and abilities, and both can be completely appropriate developmentally.

 What we hope to discover in our meeting with a young applicant is a sense that he or she will come into our Kindergarten program ready to engage and learn.

 It is not recommended that children be “coached” before an assessment.
 Again, we are primarily interested in development, not knowledge base.
 It is useful, however, to prepare your child for the meeting in a way that will help make him or her relaxed.
 You may say that he/she will meet with a “teacher” for some fun activities or games.
-You may suggest that it is your child’s chance to “check out” a “big kids’ school” to see if they like it.
+Please let them know they will be visiting a "house" not the school where the children are.
 It is not recommended that children be “surprised” by the meeting.
 Experience has taught us that most children do not handle this kind of surprise well.

 The short answer is: No. The reasons for this, however, are various: